University of Hertfordshire

-The University of Hertfordshire (UH) is a public university in Hertfordshire, United Kingdom.
+The University of Hertfordshire (UH) is a university in Hertfordshire, United Kingdom.
 The university is based largely in Hatfield, Hertfordshire.
 Its antecedent institution, Hatfield Technical College, was founded in 1948 and was identified as one of 25 Colleges of Technology in the United Kingdom in 1959.
 In 1992, Hatfield Polytechnic was granted university status by the British government and subsequently renamed University of Hertfordshire.
 It is one of the post-1992 universities.

-Hertfordshire is mainly based at two campuses - College Lane and de Havilland.
-The university has 9 schools: Hertfordshire Business School, Computer Science, Creative Arts, Education, Health and Social Work, Humanities (which oversees its CATS programme), Hertfordshire Law School, Life and Medical Sciences, Physics, Engineering and Computer Science and Hertfordshire Higher Education Consortium.
+Hertfordshire is mainly based at two campuses – College Lane and de Havilland.
+The university has 9 schools: Hertfordshire Business School, Computer Science, Creative Arts, Education, Health and Social Work, Humanities (which oversees its computer-assisted training system, or CATS programme), Hertfordshire Law School, Life and Medical Sciences, Physics, Engineering and Computer Science and Hertfordshire Higher Education Consortium.

 As of 2022, it has around 32,000 students, including more than 13,000 international students that together represent 100 countries, making the university host the highest proportion of international students (outside of London) in England.
 The university is one of Hertfordshire's largest employers with over 3,400 staff, 2,045 of whom are academic members of staff.
 The annual income of the institution for 2021–22 was £317.5 million of which £9 million was from research grants and contracts, with an expenditure of £305.3 million.
 Hertfordshire is a member of University Alliance, Universities UK and European University Association.